Will there be a second series of The Umbrella Academy on Netflix?

 However, all of the major players, including Tom Hopper, David Castaneda, Emmy Raver-Lampman and Robert Sheehan, have signed on for season 2, so that age regression must not be permanent…

+Fan favourite Aidan Gallagher will be back to play Number Five, a man in his 50s inside a child’s body.
+On what it was like to film his scenes with his “love interest” shop mannequin Dolores, he told RadioTimes.com: “I started off by creating my own dialogue with Dolores in my head.
+That way, when I was reacting to her I was really playing both parts.

+“You have to go to a place of a man trapped alone in a world with a mannequin and no one else for 45 years.
+The mannequin they got is very lifelike and it seems like she is looking right at you.
+People have really taken to Dolores.”

-What would the plot be in the second series of The Umbrella Academy?
+Have any plot details been revealed for the second series of The Umbrella Academy?

+Netflix is being very tight-lipped about what will happen in The Umbrella Academy season two, and series star Aidan Gallagher told RadioTimes.com that plot details are “top-secret information and Netflix would have to kill me if I said anything”.

+He added: “Will it be mind blowing?
+Yes, it will be way better than season one.
+Our showrunner Steve is the best writer and has the best writing staff.
+It will be epic.
+I can’t wait to film all of it.”

 If Blackman follows the comic book series exactly, the second series will see the surviving members of the Academy, stuck in the past, attempt to change the course of history and prevent the end of the world by assassinating John F Kennedy (who, as it turns out, was not assassinated in the world that Number 5, Spaceboy and co inhabit).